 - Learn to communicate in a clear and concise way.

-- Learn to deliver the expected outcomes and meet deadlines.
+- Learn to set priorities, meet deadlines, and deliver the expected outcomes.

 - Develop the ability to think rigorously, analytically, and creatively at the same time.